Backyard Dirt Bike Track

 Some States require your name and address to be on the posted sign in order for the sign to be legal while some States don't, and some trespassing laws indicate how far apart the signs need to be posted - usually between 50 to 100 feet apart.
 It's a good idea to research trespassing law regulations for your State by searching for 'trespassing laws [your State]'.
 For instance, the trespassing laws in Maine indicate that you can use paint in lieu of posted signs but there are specific guidelines that need to be followed.
 Massachusetts trespassing laws are all listed on one page so you'll need to read the sections to find the ones that apply to your situation, but Section 121A and 122 towards the bottom of the list look like they'd be a good place to start.

 Proper drainage is very important.
-Water is going to seek the lowest point and will take the path of least resistance to get there possibly causing erosion ruts in the process, especially on hilly terrain.
-It's a good idea to do a bit of research on drainage and erosion control beforehand so you can figure out how to allow the water to get where it needs to go without taking your expensive dirt with it and ruining your track every time it rains.
+Water is going to seek the lowest point and will take the path of least resistance to get there, possibly causing erosion ruts in the process, especially on hilly terrain.
+It's a good idea to do a bit of research on drainage and erosion control beforehand so you can figure out how to allow the water to get where it needs to go without taking your expensive dirt with it, ruining your track every time it rains.
 It may be necessary to add sections of drainage pipe in some areas, and the easiest and least expensive pipe is corrugated plastic pipe.
 The plastic pipe needs to be covered with a good amount of dirt because drainage pipe isn't designed to have dirt bikes landing on it, and will get punctured or crushed if it's not sufficiently buffered by dirt.
-Drainage pipe is also slippery (even when dry) which can cause the back wheel to wash out if the pipe becomes exposed.
+Drainage pipe is also slippery (even when dry) which can cause the bike's back wheel to wash out.

 Keep It Simple: